hashicorp/terraform/website/docs/commands/environment-variables.html.md

 to the next, so it's important to have this variable set consistently throughout all of the Terraform workflow commands (starting with `terraform init`) or else Terraform may be unable to find providers, modules, and other artifacts.

+## TF_IN_AUTOMATION

+If `TF_IN_AUTOMATION` is set to any non-empty value, Terraform adjusts its output to avoid suggesting specific commands to run next.
+This can make the output more consistent and less confusing in workflows where users don't directly execute Terraform commands, like in CI systems or other wrapping applications.

+This is a purely cosmetic change to Terraform's human-readable output, and the exact output differences can change between minor Terraform versions.

+For more details see [Running Terraform in Automation](https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).